Life Insurance vs Mortgage Insurance

 Mortgage Payment Protection Insurance (MPPI) and Mortgage Life Insurance often get confused.

 As we’ve ascertained, Mortgage Life insurance covers your mortgage if you die.
 In contrast, MPPI ensures your mortgage is paid if you can no longer work and earn a living.
-Your mortgage payments will be covered until you can return to work.

 However, MPPI won’t be helpful to your dependents should you die, only to you.